 Line-by-line comparison of adopted budget to actuals with variance dollars, percentages, and status flags, per fund and period.

-The complete Government Edition: unlimited self-balancing funds, GASB 54 reporting, the full government statement suite, Budget vs Actual, and every Kantivo Professional feature underneath.
+Unlimited self-balancing funds, GASB 54 reporting, the fund statement suite, Budget vs Actual, and every Kantivo Professional feature underneath.

 For context: dedicated government accounting vendors typically quote $3,000–$5,000/year at the entry level and $10,000–$60,000 for mid-market suites, frequently with five-figure implementation projects on top.
-Kantivo prices for the small districts those vendors don't return calls from.
+Even the Enterprise tier undercuts most vendors' cheapest package.

 Thirty days free, full Government Edition included.
 Bring your real numbers.